 Zelos was launched in autumn 2019 to make task delegation easier for event and festival managers.
-The appearance of COVID-19 (a new variety of Coronavirus), provided the Zelos team with the unique opportunity of pushing the boundaries of the application and helping our immediate community.
+The appearance of COVID-19 provided the Zelos team with the unique opportunity of pushing the boundaries of the application and helping our immediate neighborhood with Zelos Community Helpline.

-How Zelos can help senior citizens during a crisis
+How Zelos helped senior citizens during a crisis

 - According to Statistics Estonia, our country has a considerable senior population (19.7%), which has a high risk of suffering the adverse effects of COVID-19.